Azure/KAN/docs/tutorial/setup-guide.md

-# KAN: Setup guide
+# SYMPHONY: Setup guide

 ## Prerequisites

-KAN runs with or without Azure.
-When you configure KAN with Azure, you get additional features like:
+SYMPHONY runs with or without Azure.
+When you configure SYMPHONY with Azure, you get additional features like:
 * Sending inference results to IoT Hub
 * Automatic uploading video snippets to Azure Storage account
 * Leveraging Azure Custom Vision models

-On the other hand, you can get started with KAN without an Azure account.
+On the other hand, you can get started with SYMPHONY without an Azure account.

 ### Run without Azure